harvardinformatics/TranscriptomeAssemblyEvaluation/genotyping/README.md

 * the output of coverageBed on the STs, i.e. prior to conversion to proper bed format, via -sd
 * and the filtered ST vcf-format genotypes file, via -v

+## Intersection of MR and ST genotypes

+Prior to intersecting the genotypes, we first convert the MR genotypes to bed format with [ConvertMaprefVcfToBed.py](https://github.com/harvardinformatics/TranscriptomeAssemblyEvaluation/blob/master/genotyping/python_code/ConvertMaprefVcfToBed.py), and only retain genotypes overlapping exons.
+This script takes as its arguments:

+* the MR filtered vcf file, via -rvcf
+* the merged bedfile of annotated exons, via -e

+Next, we perform the intersection with [IntersectMapRefandSuperTranscriptGenotypes.py](https://github.com/harvardinformatics/TranscriptomeAssemblyEvaluation/blob/master/genotyping/python_code/IntersectMapRefandSuperTranscriptGenotypes.py), which takes as its arguments:

+* the bed file of filtered, exonic MR genotypes, via -m
+* the bed file of filtered ST genotypes, prior to extraction of exons-only genotypes, via -s
+* the raw bedtools output from coverageBed for MR, via -mrc
+* the raw bedtools output from coverageBed for ST, via -scov
+* the 1-bp resolution bedfile of exonic sites in ST coordinate space, with genomic coordinates as values in additonal columns) produced previously by ConvertSuperTranscriptDataToGenomicCoordinates.py, which has the prefix "supertscoords", via -sexons
+* the desired name of the tab-separated output file for the intersection, via -o
+* the genome fasta file, via -gf